-As Steve mentioned in his previous article on How Pinterest Has Increased Sales For Our Online Store Along With Some Real Numbers To Back It Up, Pinterest is now one of our top 6 referral traffic sources for our wedding linens store.
+In a previous article on How Pinterest Has Increased Sales For Our Online Store Along With Some Real Numbers To Back It Up, we announced that Pinterest is now one of our top 6 referral traffic sources for our wedding linens store.

 In reality, using Pinterest effectively is not rocket science.
 But as with any social media site, there are certain guidelines that you should follow to maximize your exposure.